 My collage unfolds with a force greater and more generous than I could ever plan for.
 The patterns and colours are instantly opulent and richly detailed.
 I find a warm red Celtic scroll, a verdigris fossil.

 I look for small finishing details, a wing from a bird, a ladybug, a church steeple.
 Finally, it feels finished and I feel complete, more whole than when I began.
 I look up at the clock.
 Where did the last hour go?

 I put my collage up on the window ledge and I look at it throughout the day.
 Insights and ideas come to me as I do other things.
 I communicate with my collages and with the deeper, more mysterious parts of myself.
 The carved door feels like a possibility.
 The king’s imperial head feels like strength.

 Suddenly, I have an answer to something I have been wondering about.
 I could act with new strength as easily as I could open up a door and walk through it.
 Yellow orchids seem to bloom and applaud my insight.
 My life suddenly feels more vivid and rich with possibilities.

 The next time you pick up a magazine try looking at it with soft, relaxed eyes.
 What jumps out at you?
-Is it a word, a color, a shape?
+Is it a word, a colour, a shape?
 Cut it out, glue it down and then add more images.
 What does it tell you about yourself?
 What we notice provides clues to who we really are.
-There is a deeper, more true self within all of us that is always waiting to be discovered.
+There is a true self within all of us that is always waiting to be more profoundly discovered.
 Anyone can touch into their deeper feelings, insights and desires through spontaneous collage.